UKHomeOffice/hocs/documentation/documents.md

 ## Conversion and previews
 DECS holds the original documents uploaded to the system, but also converts documents into `.pdf` format to be displayed in a preview panel on a case view.

+Document conversions are provided by the [hocs-docs-converter service](https://github.com/UKHomeOffice/hocs-docs-converter).

 A user can view a converted document in the preview panel within DECS on a case, or alternatively download the original document from the case for viewing locally on a machine.